 The print surface should be regularly maintained to achieve optimal printing quality and minimize the chance of failed prints.
 It's an easy procedure, so let's take a look at our tips and recommendations.

 To achieve the best adhesion of the print surface, it is vital to keep it clean.
 The best option when printing with ABS, PLA, and many other materials is 90% Isopropyl alcohol, which can usually be sourced locally at drugstores or hardware stores.
 Denatured alcohol is also an option.
 We recommend always using 90% IPA.
-Lower percentage solutions may contain unsuitable chemicals and oils.
+Solutions with lower percentages may contain unsuitable chemicals and oils.

 PETG, ABS, ASA, XT, and CPH filaments are an exception - the adhesion may be too strong, and you can damage your Smooth PEI sheet.
 We recommend using a separating agent (e.g. a glue stick).
 For more information on how to print with these materials, check out our Material guides.